 Defensive Suburban Incorporation

 Suburban opposition to annexation after World War Two reached a crescendo in 1955, when residents of the largely rural Town of Oak Creek, which bordered Milwaukee to the south, successfully lobbied the Wisconsin State legislature to pass the “Oak Creek Law,” allowing unincorporated communities bordering Milwaukee to incorporate as “Cities” even if they lacked the four hundred persons per square mile population density that existing state law required.
-Between 1955 and 1962, the new provisions in this law allowed Oak Creek, Franklin, Greenfield, New Berlin, Brookfield, and Mequon to incorporate as “cities.”
+Oak Creek (1955) and Franklin (1956) incorporated under the provisions of the new Oak Creek law, and Greenfield (1957), Mequon (1957), and New Berlin (1959) incorporated as cities under different provisions of the Wisconsin law.
 As a result, Milwaukee’s annexation efforts slowed dramatically in the late 1950s.
 The city’s last two major land additions came from consolidation with unincorporated portions of the Town of Lake (in 1953) and the Town of Granville (made official by a state court decision in 1962).
 State officials created a “Metropolitan Study Commission” in 1956 to examine the possibility of consolidating some or all government functions among Milwaukee County municipalities, but little interest was registered, and the commission ended with no major recommendations for consolidation.
-The City of Wauwatosa, which first incorporated in 1897, annexed 8.5 square-miles of additional land in 1953 and attracted commercial concerns such as the region’s first indoor mall, Mayfair, in 1957, and several new manufacturing facilities, including Harley-Davidson, Stroh Die Casting, and Briggs and Stratton.
+The City of Wauwatosa, which first incorporated in 1897, annexed 8.5 square-miles of additional land in 1953 and attracted commercial concerns such as Mayfair Mall in 1958, and several new manufacturing facilities, including Harley-Davidson, Stroh Die Casting, and Briggs and Stratton.

 Not all annexations and consolidations have occurred in reaction to the city of Milwaukee’s growth.
 Other municipalities in southeast Wisconsin have also added new territory through annexation, including the cities of Waukesha and Pewaukee in Waukesha County, Port Washington and Cedarburg in Ozaukee County, and West Bend in Washington County.
 None of these suburban communities are adjacent to the City of Milwaukee.
 Annexation continued in some of these cities, such as Waukesha, throughout the twentieth century.